gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Establish Receive Key Material

-The DTLS Chunk can use one out of multiple sets of cipher suite and corresponding key materials.
+The DTLS chunk can use one out of multiple sets of cipher suite and corresponding key materials.

 The following information needs to be provided when setting receive key material: